 In the housing and mortgage market, the government has acted to provide additional liquidity, and has authorized “flexibility” with respect to some appraisal and income verification requirements.
 With FHA insurance, noncompliant lending can expose the federal government and taxpayers to additional risk, potentially giving rise to liability under the False Claims Act.

 In addition, the CARES Act makes a number of amendments to the Internal Revenue Code, including amendments that provide corporate tax credits for employee retention, relaxed requirements for the use of net operating losses from prior years, expanded corporate AMT credits, and accelerated depreciation.
 Tax fraud and underreporting can be reported by whistleblowers under the IRS whistleblower reward program.

 Other Fraud Schemes Arising from the COVID-19 Pandemic

 With so much at stake, fraudsters and other bad actors are busy: new COVID-19 fraud schemes will surely arise.
 To read our latest articles about COVID-19 fraud, as well as our previous reporting, please see below.

+With schemes so varied, and their details so often buried, whistleblowers will be essential to government enforcement efforts.
 If you would like more information, or would like to speak to a member of the Constantine Cannon’s whistleblower lawyer team, please Contact us for a Confidential Consultation.